danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 libraries.
 For example, a new `pandas_reader` library could be published that wraps `pandas.read_csv` and/or `dask.dataframe.read_csv` in the Reader API.
-In time, if that works well, established libraries with I/O functionality like pandas and tifffile could add such objects and an associated `entry_points` declaration.
+In time, if that works well, established libraries with I/O functionality like pandas and tifffile could adopt these objects and an associated `entry_points` declaration.
 Importantly, they could do so **without adding any dependency on or connection to any particular library**.

 For the ``FORMAT`` it would be natural to specify a MIME type string.
-IANA maintains an official registry of formats (e.g. ``'image/png'``), and it also defines a standard for adding application-specific formats outside of the official standard (e.g. ``'application/x-hdf'``).
+IANA maintains an official registry of formats (e.g. ``'image/tiff'``), and it also defines a standard for adding application-specific formats outside of the official standard (e.g. ``'application/x-hdf'``).
 Although MIME types are not as well known to the scientific user--programmers